Eczbek/xieite/docs/io/waitChar.md

 ```cpp
 char waitChar(const bool echo = false) noexcept;
 ```
 Waits for an input and then reads it.
-Doesn't wait for the next key, like Enter, to be pressed.
+Doesn't wait for the next key, like `Enter`, to be pressed.
 ## Example
 ```cpp
 #include <gcufl/io.hpp>